Logo mit Schriftzug von Brave Analytics in Türkis

 Due to OF2i’s single-particle sensitivity and its ability to resolve even complex, polydisperse systems it is delivering pioneering results in biotech and pharmaceutical applications.

-Why OF2i?
-Due to its single-particle accuracy and the possibility to measure directly in the production process, OF2i can ensure that the particle size limit is not exceeded.
+Due to its single-particle accuracy and the possibility to measure directly in the production process, OF2i® can ensure that the particle size limit is not exceeded.

 No other method for particle characterization is capable of detecting ultra-low concentrations in waste water or drinking water with this degree of sensitivity.